 I have just one caveat on the whole idea of something not working: You really do have to give something a try before you can decide it doesn’t work for you.
 If you don’t give something a go, using it as intended, you really can’t say that there is something wrong with the curriculum.
 Sometimes there’s a disconnect between the teacher and the student that a particular curriculum choice exacerbates.
 Sometimes trouble with a curriculum means that a particular thing won’t work for you right now.
 Then, too, some curricular products take a bit of time for you to “wrap your head around” before it makes sense.
 Other times the thing can indeed be a bad fit for your family for one reason or another.
 That doesn’t mean that this particular curricular item won’t be perfect for someone else.
 We homeschool moms can be insecure enough, please don’t feed into that by tearing down another person’s choice!
 (I know I’ve been guilty of this on occasion, so be kind to yourself as well!)

 You may be wondering what I mean by the word “disconnect” in the above paragraph.
 A disconnect between the teacher and student usually stems from a clash between two people’s individual preferred learning modes.
 Someone who is highly distractible may not be able to handle a page with lots of colors and informational text boxes; whereas, someone who is easily bored might find that to be just the thing to stimulate their inquisitiveness.
 The reverse can be just as true!
 To check to see whether this is an issue for you or not, take a look at a few different Usborne books.
 Some of them are wonderful, while others are too much–for me anyway.
 One of my kids thought they were perfect.
 Another thought these books were OK but only if I sat there and pointed to each text box one at a time, then turned his attention away to some discussion before once again looking at the book.
 Our last boy didn’t have an opinion on the amount of “stuff” going on, but instead preferred the books that had photographs of “real” things rather than drawn illustrations.
 I could accept those preferences with all three of my sons, but I still think they are a little too busy for my personal taste.
-We have tons of these books though, and for good reason–they are useful reference books that my kids enjoyed.
+We have tons of these books though, and for good reason–they are useful reference books.
 When considering the way to get information into your students, don’t overlook media.
 A well-placed movie (or video) about something is definitely worth its place in your children’s education.
 The same can be said for a great TED talk or other type of lecture.
 In fact, the more avenues you use to get information into your children’s minds, the better, because this will definitely help diminish any disconnect.

 To take this idea a little further, the psychiatrist William Glasser is credited with stating that: